Objective and content of the placement

 Checklist – before the internship

-- Attend the internship information session at the time announced by the supervisor responsible for the internship.
+- Attend the placement information session at the time announced by the supervisor responsible for the placement.

-When the internship has been agreed with the employer,
+When the placment has been agreed with the employer,

-- Students in Hyvinkää register for the internship period using the electronic registration form via this link: Hyvinkää (Lyyti form).
+- Students in Hyvinkää register for the placement period using the electronic registration form via this link: Hyvinkää (Lyyti form).

-- Students from other campuses should contact the supervisor responsible for the internship (usually the tutor) directly, who will instruct them to use one of the above links or another registration method.
+- Students from other campuses should contact the supervisor responsible for the placement (usually the tutor) directly, who will instruct them to use one of the above links or another registration method.

-- Record the internship placement information in the PRM portal.
+- Record the placement information in the PRM portal.

 If you are going to an unpaid internship, sign Laurea’s internship agreement with a representative of the internship provider.
 Use this internship agreement template, and the provider must be given the contract terms as an appendix to the internship agreement.
 The supervisor responsible for the internship will check and sign the agreement and advise where it should be stored.
 Laurea’s insurance covers internships in which you are not in an employment relationship.